rgsoda/pypy-llist/docs/index.rst

    .. attribute:: value

       Value stored in this node.
+Read-write attribute.

+   dllistnode objects also support the following methods:

+   .. method:: iternext()

+      Iterate to the tail of the list starting from the current node.

+   .. method:: iterprev()

+      Iterate to the head of the list starting from the current node.

    Note that value stored in the node can also be obtained through the :meth:`__call__()` method (using standard ``node()`` syntax).